AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/Threading/agora_chat_thread_message_ios.md

 ## Understand the tech

-The Agora Chat SDK provides the `AgoraChatChatManager`, `AgoraChatMessage`, and `AgoraChatChatThreadInfo` classes for thread messages, which allows you to implement the following features:
+The Agora Chat SDK provides the `AgoraChatManager`, `AgoraChatMessage`, and `AgoraChatThreadInfo` classes for thread messages, which allows you to implement the following features:

 - Send a thread message
 - Receive a thread message